robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 #### Co-synchrony Analysis

-Calculate suitable co-synchrony measures between the neural power time series of the dLMC and other primary motor cortex electrodes (M1).
-Performed exploratory analysis include:
+Exploratory analysis of co-synchrony measures between the neural power time series of the dLMC and other primary motor cortex electrodes (M1).
+These include:

 Cross-correlation function between the neural power time series of the dLMC and M1 electrodes at different time lags.
 The peak cross-correlation value and corresponding time lag will act as surrogate markers of strength and delay of synchronization between the two regions.